-This is a partnership between the County Council and the bus operators and is enabled by the 2017 Bus Services Act and Transport Act 2000, so has a legal status, but not statutory.
-Local authorities who wanted to bid for funding had to have one set up therefore every top tier authority has one (unless they have bus franchising).
+This is a partnership between the County Council and the bus operators and is enabled by the 2017 Bus Services Act and Transport Act 2000, so has a legal status, but is not mandatory.
+Local authorities which wanted to bid for funding had to establish a partnership and therefore every top tier authority has one (unless they have bus franchising).